Texas Tech University System: Board of Regents

 The government, control, and direction of the Texas Tech University System is vested in a nine-member Board of Regents appointed by the governor and confirmed by the legislature.
 Each Regent serves a six-year term, and appointments are staggered so that three members of the Board's terms expire in odd-numbered years.
 In addition to the nine members, there also is a student regent who is appointed by the governor to serve a one-year term that begins on June 1 of each year.

 In 1923, Governor Pat Neff appointed the first members of the Board of Directors of Texas Technological College (as the council was known until 1969).
 When the name of Texas Technological College was changed in 1969, so did the council to: Board of Regents of Texas Tech University.
 The council has been known by its current name, Board of Regents of the Texas Tech University System, after the Texas Tech University System was established in 1996.

 Chancellor

 The Chancellor is the chief executive officer of the Texas Tech University System appointed by, and responsible to, the Board of Regents.
 The Chancellor carries out the policies of the System as determined by the Regents and has direct responsibility for all aspects of the operations of the Texas Tech University System's six primary components: Texas Tech University, Texas Tech University Health Sciences Center, Angelo State University, Texas Tech University Health Sciences Center El Paso, Midwestern State University and the Texas Tech University System Administration.

 The Texas Tech University System has had five Chancellors: John T. Montford, David Smith, Kent Hance, Robert L. Duncan, and Tedd L. Mitchell.
+Mitchell announced his retirement from the position on July 11, 2025.
+On September 4, 2025, Texas Senator Brandon Creighton was unanimously selected as the sole finalist for the chancellor and chief executive officer position.
+He will assume the role effective November 19, 2025.